dcdpr/did-btc1/chapters/Beacons.md

 ### Aggregation

-Three types of ::Beacons:: are defined, with two of them aggregating multiple DID update payloads into a single transaction.
-How coordination between an aggregator and multiple DID controllers is managed is out of scope, but one possible mechanism is outlined in “MuSig2 3-of-3 Multisig with Coordinator Facilitation” at
+Three types of ::Beacons:: are defined: SingletonBeacon, MapBeacon and SMTBeacon.
+Two of them, MapBeacon and SMTBeacon, support aggregation, i.e. the act of committing to multiple DID update payloads into a single transaction. possible mechanism is outlined in “MuSig2 3-of-3 Multisig with Coordinator Facilitation” at
 [MuSig2 Sequence Diagrams](https://developer.blockchaincommons.com/musig/sequence/#musig2-3-of-3-multisig-with-coordinator-facilitation).